Find Batch-biased SVGs

 }

-In this section, we will include the standard workflow for using
+In this section, we will demonstrate the workflow for using

-to show how the method help to detect and
+BatchSVG and show how the method helps to detect and

-We will use the`spatially-resolved transcriptomics (SRT) dataset from the spatialLIBD package.
+visualize batch-biased SVGs.
+We will use an SRT dataset from the WeberDivechaLCdata

 class: SpatialExperiment